0x61656c/serverless-seo-manager/readme.md

-# Meta Tag Updater for Dynamic Webpages
+# Meta Tags for Dynamic Webpages

 This project provides a simple yet powerful solution to dynamically update the meta tags of your webpages.
 The code snippet is a Cloudflare Worker script that listens for incoming requests and updates the meta tags of your HTML files on-the-fly.